-This is how my itinerary looked like –
+This is what my itinerary looked like –

-Even though my travel itinerary for Mysore was just of one day, my daughter had an excellent time.
+Even though my travel itinerary for Mysore was just one day, my daughter had an excellent time.
 I did get tired but she didn’t.
-In fact I was surprised as to how does she manage to conserve so much energy.
+In fact, I was surprised at how does she manage to conserve so much energy.
 She just loved exploring all the locales we visited.
 That is how my fear of traveling with kids also vanished in thin air.

 Top Places to Visit While Traveling to Mysore with Kids